codereyinish/MBGPT/README.md

 #### 1. Pure Assistant with Assistant API :
 <details closed> <summary> Initial implementation using OpenAI's Assistant API with now few shots prompting.
 Source: <a href="https://github.com/codereyinish/MBGPT/blob/main/Results/Result_Pure_AI_Assistant.txt%20">Result_Pure_AI_Assistant.txt</a> </summary>
 <br>
 This stage represents the baseline functionality of the AI assistant.
 It relies entirely on OpenAI's API to generate responses, which are typically broad and generalized.
 Even for simple comments, the responses are too detailed and doesnt feel like a huamn replying, instead it seems like a writer is replying..
 For context-specific questions, the answers become even more excessively long without RAG implementation.
 While this approach provides a wide range of capabilities, it lacks specificity to your particular use case.
-Here is the result:

 </details>